kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Intrahepatic biliary atresia
 	E. Primary biliary cirrhosis

+#### Answer: D. Intrahepatic biliary atresia - ?

 ### Q3.15
 The first symptom of thyroid cancer most commonly is a nodule in the thyroid region of the neck.
-Which one of the following is the most common primary malignant tumour of the thyroid gland?
+Which one of the following is the _most common primary malignant tumour of the thyroid gland_?

-	A. Anaplastic carcinoma
+	A. Anaplastic carcinoma - F
 	B. Follicular carcinoma
-	C. Large cell carcinoma
+	C. Large cell carcinoma - F
-	D. Medullary carcinoma
+	D. Medullary carcinoma - F
 	E. Papillary carcinoma

+#### Answer: E. Papillary carcinoma - ?

 ### Q3.16
-Which one of the following features is absent in primary biliary cirrhosis, an autoimmune disease of the liver?
+Which one of the following features is _absent_ in primary biliary cirrhosis (PBC), an autoimmune disease of the liver?

-    A. Bile duct destruction
+    A. Bile duct destruction - F
     B. Cholestasis
     C. Irregular regenerative nodules
     D. Large lymphoid aggregates in the portal tracts
     E. Prominent plasma cell infiltrate

+#### Answer: B. Cholestasis - ?

 ### Q3.17
 Which cell types are most commonly seen in tissues with chronic inflammation?